All God's Children Need Traveling Shoes: Journey/Home

 The journey, or travel, is a common theme in American autobiography as a whole; as McPherson states, it is something of a national myth to Americans as a people.
-This is also the case for African-American autobiography, which has its roots in the slave narrative.
-Like those narratives that focus on the writers' search for freedom from bondage, modern African-American autobiographers such as Angelou seek to develop "an authentic self" and the freedom to find it in their community.
-McPherson states, "The journey to a distant goal, the return home, and the quest which involves the voyage out, achievement, and return are typical patterns in Black autobiography".

 The travel motif is seen throughout Angelou's series of autobiographies, emphasizing what Lupton describes as Angelou's "continuing journey of the self".
 Angelou continues the travel motif in Traveling Shoes, as evidenced in the book's title, but her primary motivation in living in Africa, as she told interviewer George Plimpton, was "trying to get home".
-Angelou relates not only her own journey of an African-American woman searching for a home, but the journeys of other Black expatriates at the time, to whom McPherson compares the descriptions of white expatriates in Europe in the 1920s by Ernest Hemingway and Henry James.
+Angelou relates her own journey of an African American woman searching for a home, an important word throughout Traveling Shoes.
+She also describes the journeys of her fellow expatriates, which McPherson compares to the descriptions of white expatriates in Europe in the 1920s by Ernest Hemingway and Henry James.
+Like in the other autobiographies Gagiano compares with Traveling Shoes, Angelou says very little about the joys and difficulties of life as a member of the African diaspora in her previous home.

 Angelou was one of over two hundred Black American expatriates living in Accra at the time.
 She was able to find a small group of expatriates, humorously dubbed "the Revolutionary Returnees", who became her main source of support as she struggled with her place in African culture—"the conflicting feelings of being 'home' yet simultaneously being 'homeless,' cut off from America without tangible roots in their adopted black nation".
 For many Black Americans, it was the first time they were able to positively identify with Africa.
 Angelou describes the group of Black American expatriates as "a little group of Black folks, looking for a home".
+According to Smithers, Angelou's connection with her fellow expatriates emphasizes the "ambiguity of place" in the book.
+It also demonstrates "the ontological malleability of identity" that members of the African diaspora who have traveled to Africa have experienced in different times and places.

 Reviewer Jackie Gropman has stated that Angelou presents her readers with "a wealth of information and penetrating impressions of the proud, optimistic new country of Ghana".
-Angelou also presents a "romanticized" view of Africa.
+Angelou also presents a romanticized view of and reflections about Africa by a young African American woman searching for her cultural roots.
 She "falls in love" with Ghana and wishes to settle into her new home "as a baby nuzzles in a mother's arms".
+Despite this presentation of Africa, however, and despite Angelou's membership in the African diaspora, she does not discover the village of her ancestors until almost the end of book because she lacks sufficient knowledge of Africa to fully understand her personal bonds with Ghana's history, people, and contemporary conditions.
+It is in the village, however, that Angelou is mistaken by the women inhabitants for a local and feels accepted by them, an experience that helps her affirm her African-American identity and connection with those who were enslaved in the U.S.